Patra3/Glifcos/README.md

 # Glifcos
 PocketMine-MP server manager run on webserver.

+** FULL STEAM AHEAD, Glifcos 2.0 FULL REWRITE IS IN DEVELOPMENT, AND IT'S STABLE. **

 ** NOTE: Glifcos will now work on all systems!
 Have fun! **

 ### Introduction